ronancpl/HeavenMS/README.md

 * HeavenMS staff has __no current intention__ to publicly open a server with this source, if that ever comes to happen this note will be lifted. __Don't be scammed!__

 * This server source is __NOT intended to be stable__ as is.
-Proper deadlock review and other maintenance checks are needed in order to make it suitable for production use.
+Proper deadlock review and other maintenance contributions are needed in order to make it steps ahead on viability.

 ---
 ### Preparing the ambient